 Dangers in Buying High Ticket Items During The Mortgage Process

-Mortgage Denial After Conditional Approval: Case Scenario
+Case Scenario of Mortgage Denial After Conditional Approval

 Reasons For Mortgage Denial After Conditional Approval

-Qualifying For A Mortgage With A Lender With No Overlays
+Qualifying For a Mortgage With a Lender With No Overlays

-Over 75% of our borrowers at Gustan Cho Associates are folks who either could not qualify at other lenders due to their lender overlays and/or due to a last-minute mortgage loan denial.
-Gustan Cho Associates has no lender overlays on government and/or conventional loans.
+Over 80% of our borrowers at Gustan Cho Associates are folks who either could not qualify at other lenders due to their lender overlays or due to a last-minute mortgage loan denial.
+Gustan Cho Associates has no lender overlays on government or conventional loans.
 If you need to qualify for a home mortgage with a lender with no lender overlays on government and/or conventional loans, please contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
-Or email us at gcho@gustancho.com.
+Or email us at alex@gustancho.com.
 The team at Gustan Cho Associates is available 7 days a week, on evenings, weekends, and holidays.

 Prequalification is NOT a Conditional Approval

-Loan Officers Not Properly Qualifying Borrowers Prior To Issuing Pre-Approval Is Main Reason For Mortgage Denial After Conditional Approval
+Sloppy Pre-Approval Is Main Reason For Mortgage Denial After Conditional Approval

-Often, lenders issue prequalification letters without pulling a credit report or seeing any documents.
-Mortgage preapproval or conditional approval is much more valuable.
-To get a preapproval, you must apply for a mortgage and supply any documents and information the underwriter wants.
-The underwriter examines these things and issues a conditional approval or mortgage preapproval letter.
-Sometimes, borrowers believe that they have a conditional approval or mortgage preapproval when what they really have is just a prequalification.
+Mortgage Denial After Conditional ApprovalFrequently, lenders provide prequalification letters without accessing a credit report or reviewing any documents.
+Mortgage preapproval or conditional approval holds greater significance.
+To secure a preapproval, you must submit a mortgage application and furnish any required documents and information as requested by the underwriter.
+The underwriter evaluates these materials and issues a conditional approval or a mortgage preapproval letter.
+It’s important to note that some borrowers may mistakenly assume they have received a conditional approval or mortgage preapproval when, in fact, they only have a pre-qualification.

 Related: What Is a Conditional Mortgage Approval?